Ponemon Institute Fellows

 According to Mr. Ashdown, he has taken an entrepreneur's attitude toward new businesses, new projects, business turnarounds, consulting and positions held.
 This has honed an ability to look holistically at problems and challenges, across cultures, while operating in an increasingly borderless world.
 The range of geographies where Mr. Ashdown has used these skills includes China, Hong Kong, Taiwan, Hungary, the US, UK, Canada, Malaysia, Jordan, Singapore, Germany, Macau and Brunei.

-Prior to DNA Response, Mr. Blackwell has worked across a broad spectrum of industries including software development, telecommunication, aerospace/defense, financial services, pharmaceutical, and toy/game companies a few of which include Bell Core, NASA, Dept of Defense, Goldman Sachs, Liberty Mutual, Washington Mutual, Johnson & Johnson, and Hasbro/Wizards of the Coast.
+Mr. Blackwell has worked across a broad spectrum of industries including eCommerce, digital and analog gaming, telecommunication, aerospace/defense, financial services, and pharmaceuticals, a few of which include Hasbro/Wizards of the Coast, DNA Response, Bell Core, NASA, Dept of Defense, Goldman Sachs, Liberty Mutual, Washington Mutual, Johnson & Johnson.
 He has served as Consultant, a Senior Vice President in a 65,000 employee bank as well as a Company Founder, a CTO, and a Chief Architect.

 Christopher Budd is a communications manager with Trend Micro.
 His focus is on communications around online security and privacy threats to help people understand in plain English the risks they face and what they can do about them.
 In addition, he focuses on managing crisis communications utilizing a framework and processes he helped put in place.